acts-project/acts/docs/core/geometry.md

 ## Geometry identifier

-The {class}`Acts::GeometryIdentifier` is mainly used for fast identification of the type of the geometry object (as most are either extensions or containers of the {class}`Acts::Surface` objects) and for the identification of the geometry surfaces after building, e.g. for the uploading/assigning of material to the surface after creation.
+The {class}`Acts::GeometryIdentifier` is mainly used for fast identification of the type of the geometry object (as most of them are either extensions or containers of the {class}`Acts::Surface` objects) and for the identification of the geometry surfaces after building, e.g. for the uploading/assigning of material to the surface after creation.
 The {class}`Acts::GeometryIdentifier` uses a simple masking procedure for applying an identification schema.

-It is used for Acts internal applications, such as material mapping, but not for `EventData` and `Geometry` identification in an experiment setup, for this the `Identifier` class is to be used and/or defined.
+While it is used in Acts-internal applications such as material mapping, it is not employed for `EventData` and `Geometry` identification in an experiment setup.
+Instead, one should define and use the `Identifier` class in the latter case.

 :::{doxygenclass} Acts::GeometryIdentifier
 ---